 The Terry L. McKanna Scholarship is open to students who are United States citizens and are enrolled in a two or four-year accredited college or university program.
 The applicant must be a taking courses related to civil or environmental engineering or environmental science with an emphasis on career fields associated with the Waterworks Industry.
-Two (2) 1,000 scholarships will be awarded for the academic year 2016-2017.
 If you are interested in applying for this scholarship, come by the Financial Aid office and pick up an application or click on: Terry L. McKanna Scholarship Fund.

 This scholarship was established last year by Surety Bonds, a surety insurance agency based out of Columbia, Missouri.
 The scholarship is open to students in every state and a $1,500 scholarship will be awarded to three (3) deserving individuals.
 It is targeting students with small business experience and the knowledge they have gained, whether personally or from observing family members working to make a way for themselves.
 Applications may only be submitted online.
 As part of the application each student must submit a 500 to 1,000-word essay about "How small business ownership (personal, parent, grandparent, or legal guardian) has shaped you into the person you are today."
 To read more about the scholarship and to apply, click here.

 NAAMLP is a non-profit, professional organization that promotes the reclamation and restoration of lands affected by abandoned mining throughout the nation.
 A $2,000 NAAMLP Scholarship is intended to assist in the education of students who intend to work as scientists, engineers, or technicians in the field of mine land reclamation.
-Letters of application for this scholarship must be received by the application deadline of May 31, 2016 and the scholarship must be utilized during the 2016-2017 school year.
 For more information and the scholarship application click here

 Seaboard Foods will award $1,000 scholarships each year to students in the following programs at Seward County Community College: welding technology; heating/ventilation/air conditioning/refrigeration; process technology; diesel technology; automotive technology; machine tool technology; natural gas compression technology; and truck driving.
 Students must maintain a 2.5 grade point average to be eligible for the scholarship.
 Students must complete the SCCC Foundation Scholarship/Grant Application and Seaboard Foods Scholarship Questionnaire.
 For more information please visit with one of the program instructors in our Technical School offices.